Ditch Diet Culture: How Intuitive Eating & Therapy Improve Mental Health

 Reject the Diet Mentality

-Rejecting the diet mentality means that we have to understand that the cultural norms around restrictive eating and the impossible body standards that have been set are harmful.
+Rejecting the diet mentality means that we have to understand that diet culture, particularly restrictive eating and the impossible body standards that have been set, are harmful.
 Not only are they impossible to maintain long term.
 But they wind up doing psychological and physiological damage.

 Honor Your Hunger